marrow/mongo/guide/fields-basic.md

 {% method -%}
 To assist with the use of [MongoDB Time-to-Live indexes](https://docs.mongodb.com/manual/core/index-ttl/) a `TTL` field is provided as a specialization of the general [`Date`](#date) field.
 It accepts a range of datatypes for automatic casting to an absolute time upon assignment, detailed below.

-Subclasses may utilize `super()` to invoke standaard casting behaviour within overridden `to_native` and `to_foreign` methods.
-For further information, please see the [official tutorial](https://docs.mongodb.com/manual/tutorial/expire-data/).
+Subclasses may utilize `super()` to invoke standard casting behaviour within overridden `to_native` and `to_foreign` methods.

+For further information on time-to-live indexes, please see the [official tutorial](https://docs.mongodb.com/manual/tutorial/expire-data/).

 {% sample lang="python" -%}
 ```python